Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

 | Forecasting    | linear_reg   | Numeric value (typically an integer or floating point) | Forecast sales figures for next year given historical sales data. |
 | Classification | logistic_reg | 0 or 1 for binary classification                       | Classify an email as spam or not spam given the context.          |

-We choose two features to ponder upon
+Before we can use BQML we choose two features to start with, these are
 -   `totals.bounces`  (whether the visitor left the website immediately)
--   `totals.timeOnSite`  (how long the visitor was on our website)
+-   `totals.timeOnSite`  (how long the visitor was on our website) Using this we create the model a
 ```
 SELECT
   * EXCEPT(fullVisitorId)